 It was not known whether the law provides criminal penalties for official corruption, whether the government implemented any such laws effectively, or how often officials engaged in corrupt practices with impunity.
-Corruption was reportedly widespread in all parts of the economy and society.
-Corruption in the security forces was endemic.
+Corruption was reportedly widespread in all parts of the economy and society and also endemic in the security forces.

-Reports of diversion of food to the military and government officials and bribery were indicative of corruption in the government and security forces.
+Corruption: Reports of diversion of food to the military and government officials and bribery were indicative of corruption in the government and security forces.
+Multiple ministries and party offices were responsible for handling issues of corruption.